|

 We knew that without the success of this prototype, there would be no bright future.
 Since we intended, from the outset, to launch the DOME-ZERO as a spectacular symbol of DOME's debut, the basic concept of the car was to simply make a strong impression.
 At the same time, the process involved in DOME-ZERO development brought to the staff members, who had previously been focusing only on racing car building, fresh experiences such as fabrication of the fuel tank from pressed steel, development of the windshield, and the designing of retractable headlights.
 We flatter ourselves that our sincere and serious development efforts, including a renewed study on general passenger car design, enabled us to complete the DOME-ZERO with satisfaction and confidence despite the lack of sufficient experience.

 The DOME-ZERO created a great sensation at the Show, and we received various media coverage every day.
 Immediately after we came back to Japan with the slight hope of gaining business opportunities, we surprisingly received an offer of a merchandising contract from a toy manufacturer.
-Although we were delighted to immediately enter into the contract, several other offers came before the toy manufacturer visited us to finalize arrangements.
-It was eventually decided to conclude, with all the latter offers, a license agreement for their each relevant product item.

 These license agreements later enabled us to construct our headquarters in Kyoto and participate in the Le Mans 24-hour race.
 If we had accepted the first offer, 4 million yen for the blanket rights for merchandising, and had entered into a contract, today's DOME would not exist.